KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/checkbox.md

    - WHEN I double-tap the checkbox
       - THEN the checkbox should toggle between CHECKED and NOT CHECKED states

-3. Test screen reader output on all devices
+3. Scenario: Test screen reader output on all devices

    - WHEN a screen reader reads the checkbox
       - THEN its name should describe the purpose of the control and match the visible label